What Are the Key Ingredients for Restaurant Management?

 - Break-even point: The sales amount needed to outweigh your restaurant costs

 - Profit margin: The total amount you are taking home after hitting your break-even point

-Computing these numbers is easy when using business analytics software for your restaurant, but identifying the performance indicators that influence them can be tricky.
+Computing these numbers is easy when using business analytics software for your restaurant, but identifying what influences them can be tricky.

-While there are many things that influence restaurant performance, you should keep an eye on a few key indicators that can improve your overall costs, help you create strategies for future growth, and shape the vision of your restaurant.
+While there are many things that influence restaurant management and your performance metrics, you should keep an eye on a few key indicators that can improve your overall costs, help you create strategies for future growth, and shape the vision of your restaurant.